matuteiglesias/journal/content/Dev/2024-03-05_Resolved_Git_Commit_Attribution_and_Author_Issues.md

 ## 📅 2024-03-05 — Session: Resolved Git Commit Attribution and Author Issues

 **🕒 00:00–00:50**
-**🏷️ Labels**: git, version_control, commit_management, troubleshooting
+**🏷️ Labels**: Git, Version_Control, Commit_Management, Troubleshooting
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to address and resolve issues related to Git commit attribution and author information, ensuring that all contributions are correctly recognized on [[GitHub]].
+The session aimed to address and resolve issues related to Git commit attribution and author information, ensuring that all contributions are correctly recognized on GitHub.

 ### Key Activities
 - A structured commit sequence was established to manage repository updates effectively.
-- [[Troubleshooting]] steps were implemented to resolve [[GitHub]] contribution issues caused by email configuration errors.
+- [[Troubleshooting]] steps were implemented to resolve GitHub contribution issues caused by email configuration errors.
 - Detailed guides were followed to fix Git commit attribution problems by configuring local Git settings and amending previous commits.
 - Practical strategies were employed to handle unstaged changes while correcting author information in Git commits.
 - The `git commit --amend` command was utilized to amend commits, and interactive rebase techniques were applied to correct author information across the commit history.